Groups, Orders, and Dynamics: General Definitions

-\begin{small}\begin{rem} The characterization in terms of positive and negative cones shows immediately the following: If $\preceq$ is a left-order on a group $\Gamma$, then the {\bf {\em reverse order}} $\overline{\preceq}$ defined by \esp $g \esp \bar{\succ} \esp id$ \esp if and only if \esp $g \prec id$ \esp is also left-invariant and total. \end{rem}
+\begin{small}\begin{rem} The characterization in terms of positive and negative cones shows immediately the following: If $\preceq$ is a left-order on a group $\Gamma$, then the {\bf {\em reverse order}} $\overline{\preceq}$ defined by \esp $g \esp \overline{\succ} \esp id$ \esp if and only if \esp $g \prec id$ \esp is also left-invariant and total. \end{rem}

 \begin{rem} Given a left-order $\preceq$ on a group $\Gamma$, we may define an order $\preceq^*$ by letting $f \preceq^* g$ whenever $f^{-1} \succ g^{-1}$.
-Then the order $\preceq^*$ turns out to be {\em right-nvariant}.
+Then the order $\preceq^*$ turns out to be {\em right-invariant}.
 One can certainly go the other way around, producing left-orders from right-orders.
 As a consequence, a group is left-orderable if and only if it is right-orderable.
-Since our view is mostly dynamical, we prefer to work with left-orders, yet most of the literature of the subject is written for right-orders. \end{rem}\end{small}
+Since our view is mostly dynamical, we prefer to work with left-orders, yet most of the classical literature on the subject deals with right-orders. \end{rem}

+\begin{rem} It is worth mentioning that $f \prec g$ for a left-order $\preceq$ does not imply that $f^{-1} \succ g^{-1}$.
+(See Example \ref{ejem:no-inverse} on this point.)
+Actually, it is easy to check that the implication